tfenster/end2end/source/cosmo-docker/9-bc-config.md

 ```
 </details>
 &nbsp;<br />
-After that, open your local browser at http://&lt;ip&gt;/BC and enter username and password as provided.
-You should see "COSMO" in the top left corner and if you open a report and select "Send to...", you should see onl "PDF Document" and "Schedule..." as we disabled Word and Excel export.
+After that, open your local browser at http://&lt;ip&gt;/BC and enter username and password as you can see in the startup log of the container.
+You should see "COSMO" in the top left corner and if you open a report and select "Send to...", you should see only "PDF Document" and "Schedule..." as we disabled Word and Excel export.
 &nbsp;<br />
-Don't stop this container as we will be usig it again in a later part of the lab.
+Don't stop this container as we will be using it again in a later part of the lab.
 Also note down the password as we will need that later as well.

 ### Use Windows authentication and enable ClickOnce
 The second example is a bit more old-school as it will allow us to use ClickOnce (param `clickonce=y`) to get the old Windows Client and also use Windows authentication (params `username` and `password`).
 Make sure to use your username and password as provided for the VM.
 As ClickOnce and SSO are sensitive to the network names, we also add `--name sso --hostname sso`.